 Poor farms, developed as a social welfare system, were wrought with politics, financial constraints and social stigmas against elderly and indigent persons.
-Jane Morrson and Julie Koler's National Register documentation for the Multnomah County Poor Farm in nearby Troutdale, Oregon describes the intentions and shortcomings of the Poor Farm system.
+Historians Jane Morrson and Julie Koler describes the intentions and shortcomings of the Poor Farm system.
 "Public health and welfare institutions of the early 20th Century were distinguished by the concept of self-sufficiency through farm operations, a secondary purpose of which was to provide inmates of the institution healthful occupation in a rural environment."
 Despite intentions of financial autonomy, only 18 farms in the United States were reported to be financially self-supporting in 1923-24.
-Iii

 Evans' book, The American Poorfarm and its Inmates, includes an analysis of poor farms throughout the United States with details for each individual state and selective case study summaries of individual facilities.
 In 1926, Washington had \$1,677,828 invested in 24 poor farms for 862 individuals, 87% of whom were male.
-Iv xlvi Ten of the farms had ten or fewer inmates.
+Ten of the farms had ten or fewer inmates.
 The operation costs of these smaller facilities were estimated to be more than twice as expensive per person as larger facilities.
-Ivii Of the seven Washington poor farms included in the summary, all but King County's facility were cited as poorly maintained and unsanitary, with unclean conditions, cesspools, vermin, and fire hazards.
+Of the seven Washington poor farms included in the summary, all but King County's facility were cited as poorly maintained and unsanitary, with unclean conditions, cesspools, vermin, and fire hazards.
 King County, apparently was "the only poor farm in the state where inmates [had] a clean sheet a week."
-Xlix

 A variety of financial and contract systems were used to operate the poor farms.
-Contracts may have included a county appointed superintendent that received a salary, a lease agreement to rent the property, or a contract bid to operate the facility.
+Typically contracts included a county appointed superintendent that received a salary, a lease agreement to rent the property, or a contract bid to operate the facility.
 In some situations profits from selling the farm produce were counted as county revenue, while in other situations, these profits went to the superintendent as part of the payment structure.
-Often extremely low bids were accepted and operators only made money by "grossly neglecting his charges."
-The operator may have been paid a stipend for each inmate, and was given ownership of the farm production and profits from selling produce.
-The financial system at the Clark County Poor Farm varied.
-Documentation shows that at times, the superintendent was paid a salary to oversee the farm.
-Stipends were allocated for the inmates, but profits from selling produce were deposited as county income.
-In the 1940s however, the superintendent rented the property from the county for farm production and his own profit.
+Often